 - Infant playing with, chewing, or mouthing the bottle’s nipple without sucking

-Physical activity is a critical component of children’s development and overall well-being.
-Think of physical activity as one more way to model healthy habits for children.
+Physical activity is a critical component of children's development and overall well-being.
+In this lesson, think of physical activity as one more way you can model healthy habits for children.
 Physical activity promotes a healthy lifestyle and prevents obesity.

-In family child care programs, there are two main ways to promote physical activity: offer daily opportunities for outdoor play and model or encourage movement or exercise indoors and outdoors.
-All children should have at least two or three chances to play outdoors each day, weather permitting (Caring for our Children, 2019).
+In infant and toddler programs, there are two main ways to promote physical activity: offering daily opportunities for outdoor play, and modeling or encouraging movement or exercise indoors and outdoors.
+All children, including infants and toddlers, should have at least two or three chances to play outdoors each day, weather permitting (Caring for Our Children, 2019).
 In addition, young children should have two or more structured, or caregiver-led games that promote movement throughout the day, either indoors or out, and many opportunities to practice age-appropriate motor skills and movement.
-Toddlers should have at least 60 to 90 minutes outdoors, weather permitting, and 60 to 90 minutes over the course of the program day for more vigorous activity (e.g., running, jumping, dancing).
+Toddlers should have at least 60 to 90 minutes outdoors, again, weather permitting, and should have at least 60 to 90 minutes, over the course of the program day, for more vigorous activity (e.g., running, jumping, dancing).

-It is also important to promote physical activity indoors.
-Music and movement is a great way to incorporate physical activity indoors and allow children opportunities to express themselves and have fun with their peers.
+It is equally important to promote physical activity in the classroom as well.
+Music and movement is a great way to incorporate physical activity indoors and to allow children opportunities to express themselves and have fun with their peers.

 Infants should have some supervised tummy time every day.
-To avoid accidental suffocation, NEVER leave a child unattended during tummy time, even for a second.
 Caregivers can slowly increase the amount of time an infant is on his or her tummy as the individual infant shows increasing enjoyment of the activity.
-Tummy time helps develop strength for later motor movement.
-To support infant movement and caregiver interaction, infants should not be seated for more than 15 minutes at a time, except during meals or naps.
-You can find more information on tummy time in the Tummy Time for Infants resource below in the Learn Activities section.
-Much more on supporting young children’s physical development, including more information on tummy time, can be found in the Physical Development course.
+Tummy time helps develop the strength for later motor movement.
+In addition, to support infant movement and caregiver interaction, infants should not be seated for more than 15 minutes at a time, except during meals or naps.
+You can find more information on tummy time in the resource Tummy Time for Infants located in the Learn Activities section below.
+In addition, much more on supporting physical development for both infants and toddlers can be found in the Physical Development course.

-To encourage and model healthy feeding, eating, and physical activity habits, always do the following:
+To encourage and model healthy feeding, eating, and physical activity habits, remember to:

-- Build secure relationships between you and the children, which will help you recognize their feeding patterns.
+- Build secure relationships with infants, which will help you recognize their feeding patterns.

-- Listen for crying that may indicate missed feeding cues.
+- Listen for crying; it may indicate missed feeding cues.

-- Do not feed an infant who does not show signs of hunger.
+- Don't feed an infant who is not showing signs of hunger.

 - Know that cues vary among infants; become familiar with each infant's mannerisms and cues.

-- Respect when children shows signs of fullness.
+- Respect when an infant or toddler shows signs of fullness

-- Document daily what and when young children, especially infants and toddlers, eat, and share this information with families at pick up time.
+- Document daily what and when infants and toddlers eat, and share this information with families at pick up

 - Eat healthy foods and drinks.
 Do you drink soda, eat fast food, chips, or sweets in front of the children?
 Because they look up to you, the children in your care will want to consume food and drinks similar to what you consume.

-- Sit down to eat and drink for snacks and meals.
+- Sit down to drink and eat for snacks and meals.
 Teach children that they must sit while eating and drinking.
 Model this habit by doing so yourself.

-- Be physically active during indoor and outdoor gross-motor time.
-Do you supervise infants and toddlers while up, moving, and playing or while sitting?
-Children will imitate the behaviors you model.
+- Be physically active during indoor and outdoor gross motor time.
+Do you supervise infants and toddlers while up, moving, and playing, or only when sitting?
+Children will imitate your behaviors.

 Promoting Oral Health

-Good oral health begins early in life.
-Take a moment to review the information at the following link to learn about practices for starting and sustaining good oral health for young children: https://www.health.ny.gov/prevention/dental/birth_oral_health.htm.
-Share these practices with children’s families.
-To help get parents thinking about building good oral hygiene habits early, you may want to display the 5 Ways to Prevent Kids’ Tooth Decay poster from the American Dental Association at https://www.mouthhealthy.org/~/media/MouthHealthy/Files/Infographics/ADA_MH_5ways.pdf?la=en.
+Good oral health begins in infancy.
+See these practices for starting and sustaining good oral health habits for infants and toddlers: https://www.health.ny.gov/prevention/dental/birth_oral_health.htm.
+Share these with children's families.
+To help get parents thinking about building good oral hygiene habits early, you may want to display the 5 Ways to Prevent Kids’ Tooth Decay poster at https://www.mouthhealthy.org/-/media/project/ada-organization/ada/mouthhealthy/files/ada_mh_5ways.pdf

 After meals, it is important to encourage children to brush their teeth.
 Good oral health is associated with improved overall health.
 Make sure each child has his or her own toothbrush.
 Store toothbrushes so they do not touch each other and can air dry.
-When you apply toothpaste, make sure the toothpaste container does not touch children’s brushes.
-Each child should have their own tube of toothpaste, or try using a cup or plate to dispense the toothpaste onto and place carefully on each child’s brush so as to decrease the spread of germs.
-Only use a small smear of toothpaste for children under 2 and a pea size amount for children over 2.
 Teach children proper brushing techniques.